elasticspoon/md_resume/README.md

 ## Usage

 ```
-Usage: md_resume command filename [options…]
+Usage: md_resume command filename [options...]

 Commands:
 serve                   Start a local server to preview your resume
 build                   Build your resume in html and pdf formats.
-generate      Generate a template with given name (defaults to markdown)
+generate                Generate a template with given file name,
+                        defaults to generating only a markdown template.

 Specific options:
         --chrome-path=PATH           Path to Chrome executable
-        --no-pdf                Do not write pdf output
+        --no-pdf                     Do [not] write pdf output
-        --no-html               Do not write html output
+        --[no-]html                  Do [not] write html output
     -p, --pdf-path=PATH              Path of pdf output
     -h, --html-path=PATH             Path of html output
         --css-path=PATH              Path of css inputs.
         --server-port=PORT           Specify the localhost port number for the server
         --serve-only
+        --no-open                    Do not automatically open browser when starting server
     -v, --[no-]verbose               Run verbosely
+        --[no-]generate-md           Generate markdown template.
+        --[no-]generate-css          Generate CSS template.

 Common options:
         --help                       Show this message
 ```

 ## Customization